Libraries and the LGBTQ community: GLBT Book Month

 Starting in 2015, the American Library Association marked June to be GLBT Book Month, a nationwide celebration of the authors and writings that reflect the lives and experiences of the gay, lesbian, bisexual, and transgender community.

 Originally established in the early 1990s by The Publishing Triangle as National Lesbian and Gay Book Month, this occasion is an opportunity for book lovers and libraries with the very best in GLBT literature.
 GLBT Book Month is an initiative of the American Library Association, and is coordinated through its Office for Diversity, Literacy, and Outreach Services and the Gay, Lesbian, Bisexual, and Transgender Round Table.

+Transgender Archives at the University of Victoria

+The Transgender Archives at the University of Victoria are located at the University of Victoria Libraries Special Collections and University Archives, in Victoria, British Columbia, Canada.
+The Archives are free to visit and are open to the public, students, faculty, and scholars.